 In 1994 a sub-regional drive-in shopping centre, Browns Plains Grand Plaza, was opened at the corner of Mt Lindesay Highway and Browns Plains Road.
 It has two discount department stores, a variety store, two supermarkets, 128 other shops and an eight-screen cinema (the nearest equivalent centres are at Logan Central (1978) and Springwood (1974)).
 In addition to the Grand Plaza, there are two smaller drive-in shopping centres and a Bunnings hardware store adjacent to it.

 The present suburb of Browns Plains extends from Mt Lindesay Highway to Scrubby Creek with Browns Plains Road as its west-to-east axis.
-The Logan Motorway passes about one kilometre to its north.
+The Logan Motorway passes about 1 km to its north.
 Suburbs formerly in Browns Plains are (from west to east) Forestdale, Hillcrest, Regents Park and Heritage Park; and north of these, the eastern part of Calamvale, Drewvale, Stretton and Karawatha were also in Browns Plains.

 Browns Plains census populations have been:

 The census figures 1981-2001 are for an area that comprised Browns Plains, Forestdale, Hillcrest, Regents Park and Heritage Park.
 The census populations since 2006 are for the single suburb of Browns Plains.

 Calamvale, Drewvale, Hillcrest, Forestdale, Regents Park, Heritage Park, Karawatha and Stretton entries